Leonard Thompson - Silk Artist

 Contact Information

-For enquiries about the prices of my paintings, commissions, demonstrations and workshops, and for further details please contact me at my e-mail address or use the Visitors' Book for your comments and questions.
+For enquiries about the prices of my paintings and for further details please contact me at my

 E-mail address